 Once your MVP has traction, scaling comes into play.
 This might include adding AI-powered credit scoring, mobile apps, or integrations with open banking systems.
 At this stage, many platforms also explore partnerships with financial institutions to expand their reach.

 Scaling is not only about technology but also about trust and brand recognition.
-By steadily adding value, you build the credibility and resilience needed for sustainable growth.
+By steadily adding value and identifying competitive advantages—such as unique features or scalable infrastructure—you build the credibility and resilience needed for sustainable growth.

 Cost and Timeline Estimates